Michael Bielický

 Michael Bielicky (born 12 January 1954 in Prague) is a Czech-German artist working in new media, video art, and installations.
 He is a professor in the department of digital media and post-digital narratives at the Karlsruhe University of Arts and Design.
-In 1989, Bielicky's artwork Menora/Inventur became the first work to be acquired by the ZKM Center for Art and Media Karlsruhe by its founder Heinrich Klotz.
+In 1989, Bielicky's artwork Menora/Inventur became his first work to be acquired by the ZKM Center for Art and Media Karlsruhe by its founder Heinrich Klotz.

 Early life

 Michael Bielicky spent his childhood in Czechoslovakia and emigrated with his parents to Düsseldorf, Germany in 1969.
 He studied medicine from 1975 to 1978.
 He lived in New York from 1980 to 1981 and experimented with photography there.
 Michael Bielicky returned to Germany in 1981 and worked for Monochrome Magazine from 1981 to 1989.
 He studied at the Kunstakademie Düsseldorf from 1984 to 1989, initially with Bernd Becher, and soon changed disciplines to study with Nam June Paik.
 He graduated in 1989 and worked as Paik's assistant until 1991.